How Organizations Can Support OSHA’s COVID-19 Record Keeping Policy

 COVID-19 is considered a recordable illness for all employers that are covered by OSHA’s record-keeping regulations.
 Workplaces are required to record all confirmed cases of COVID-19.
 OSHA is performing in-person inspections of all workplaces and prioritizing COVID-19 inspections.
 According to a recent press release, the department “will utilize all enforcement tools as OSHA has historically done.”

 What does ‘Reasonable efforts’ mean?

 Determining the exact cause of how an employee picked up the illness can be intricate during a pandemic when the virus is spread rapidly throughout communities.
 OSHA has acknowledged the difficulty of this, “Given the nature of the disease and community spread, however, in many instances it remains difficult to determine whether a coronavirus illness is work-related, especially when an employee has experienced potential exposure both in and out of the workplace,” OSHA wrote in a press release.
 “OSHA’s guidance emphasizes that employers must make reasonable efforts, based on the evidence available to the employer, to ascertain whether a particular case of coronavirus is work-related.”

-Social distancing and contract tracing technology provides proximity alerts when employees stand too, provides audible alerts to remind them to remain safely separated, and record those close interactions to support OSHA’s new record keeping requirements.
+Social distancing and contract tracing technology provides proximity alerts when employees stand too close, provides audible alerts to remind them to remain safely separated, and record those close interactions to support OSHA’s new record-keeping requirements.